kleberrangel/tigerlinux.github.io/recipes/security/iptables-conn-control/README.md

 iptables -A INPUT -p tcp --syn --dport 443 -m connlimit --connlimit-above 20 -j REJECT --reject-with tcp-reset
 ```

 This example will limit to 20 connections from a single IP to the application port 443 (https).
+Any connection exceeding the limit will receive a tcp-reset.

 ## Limit connections rates (throttling):